fungw/MultiThreadedServer/README.md

 ## Command-line
 ###To run the server:
-sh ./start.sh 8000
+sh start.sh 8000
 ###To run a client:
-ruby CLIENT.rb
+ruby client.rb
 ###To run the test:
-sh ./multiClient.sh
+sh multiClient.sh
+NOTE: Make sure you run the script from inside the test folder. multiClient.sh will not be able to find clientAuto.rb if you run it from anywhere else.